 Early paintings were influenced by my Venezuelan heritage and its pre-Columbian culture which revolves around home, family, religion, and the land.
 Fascinated by uniforms, I painted figures clothed in religious garments or military gear in the stylized Latin folk-art tradition.
 As an American-based, Venezuelan-born artist, I traveled often between these countries and began to think about cultural differences and connections both countries share.
-When my wife and I returned to Venezuela in 2003, the changing political climate under President Chavez’ despotic regime became intolerable.
-The government censored artistic expression and took control of cultural institutions.
-Because my work pertains specifically to the conflict I witnessed, my paintings would undoubtedly be censored, therefore, we left my homeland and returned to the United States in 2011.
+In 2003 my wife and I moved to Venezuela, where I worked for a period of eight years.
+We left my homeland and returned to the United States in 2011.

 Our young son quickly became immersed in American life, which inspired me to include motifs from today's youth culture.
-I combined painted images of childhood toys, superhero cartoon and video game characters together with images from antigovernment protesters - gas masks protective military gear and goggles.
-During the opening night of my solo exhibition in Florida, I staged an interactive performance with a group of actors, to reenact a political riot.
+Childhood toys, superhero cartoons and video game characters swiftly became themes of inspiration.